Lavant House (1994-2001), South Wilts Grammar (2001-2003), University of Dundee (2003-2009)

 Post doctoral research fellow/scientist

-Everything, but my very favourite is using human cells to understand diseases.
+Favourite thing to do in my job Everything, but my very favourite is using human cells to understand diseases.

 I am a post-doctoral (meaning I have a PhD) researcher interested in understanding how fat stored in our livers effects our health.
 This is important because the liver is a key organ in how our bodies use fats and sugar from our diet and also how medicines work when we are sick.
 The liver can make its own fat or store fat from the diet.
 When we have too much fat in our liver it can increase our risk of heart disease and diabetes.
 However, we do not really understand why some people have more fat in their liver than others.